 The Toledo Sunday Magazine is my latest collaboration project.
 I've had this idea for a bit, and finally found a partner to handle all the editorial work involved with it.
 From a design and development perspective, it gives me an opportunity to build something I've been curious about for a while.
 Most local news and editorial sites are either plagued by ads or use weird Wordpress themes or funky PDF magazine-like experience apps.
 This is using Next.js under the hood and a TBD headless-CMS (Sanity.io is the likely choice).
 Subscribe here.

 With social distancing still suggested in the U.S., we still find ourselves exploring outside, even with the cold Ohio winter.
 The kids love it, and my wife and I are constantly learning to embrace it.

 Pizza and Bread

-Like many others this year, I got (back) into sourdough.
+Like many others last year, I got (back) into sourdough.
 A few years ago a friend who sold loaves made with beer and cheese at our local farmers' market was kind enough to share the process with me and get me started.
 I stuck with it for a few months, but eventually moved on.